Gaza's new scourge: Rats the children have never seen before

 Relatively few families have been able to return to something resembling pre-war life.

-So a large proportion still live in tents, improvised shelters or half-destroyed buildings.
+"So a large proportion still live in tents, improvised shelters, or half-destroyed buildings."

-Aid is coming in the form of water, food and other necessities.
+Aid is coming in, in the form of water, food and other necessities.
 But not enough.
 And there are still many types of goods that Israel is not allowing through, making it difficult or impossible to repair the infrastructure.

-Can't protect themselves
+Can't defend themselves

 Among the problems that are getting worse are various types of vermin.

-People say they are seeing completely new kinds of rats, ones they don't recognize from before the war, says Salim Oweis.
+"People say they are seeing completely new kinds of rats, ones they don't recognize from before the war," says Salim Oweis.

-After two and a half years, these rodents have spread, multiplied and now they are starting to show themselves.
+"After two and a half years, these rodents have spread, multiplied, and now they are starting to show themselves."

 Because people live so unprotected, many cannot defend themselves.

-In some camps, people tell us that dozens of rats appear at night and run around in the tents.
-We have met many who have been bitten, children who were bitten while they were sleeping.
+"In some camps, people tell us that dozens of rats appear at night and run around in the tents.
+We have met many who have been bitten, including children who were bitten while sleeping."

 Lost future